arash-dalili/EV_ETL/README.md

 - Creates a **fact table**:
   - `fact_vehicle` with foreign keys referencing the dimension tables

-These tables are suitable for loading into a **star schema** data warehouse design.

 ## Exploratory Data Analysis (EDA)

-A preliminary analysis was conducted to understand key characteristics of the dataset and guide the ETL design.
+A preliminary analysis was conducted to understand key characteristics of the dataset.
 The focus was on three main variables: `Electric Range`, `Base MSRP`, and `Model Year`.

 ### Electric Range
 - **Mean**: ~44 miles